-At the year end, Depaul Housing's reserves fall into two types:
+At the year end, Depaul Housing's reserves fall into three types:

-- Unrestricted funds Designated reserves: these reserves relate to funds set aside for a specific purpose or to cover possible risks.
-We monitor these funds to ensure they are spent in line with the agreed plans, whilst guaranteeing these resources are used effectively. - Unrestricted funds General reserves: these reserves include all current and prior year retained surplus.
+- Restricted funds: these reserves relate to funds received that must be used for a specific purpose. - Unrestricted funds Designated reserves: these reserves relate to funds set aside for a specific purpose or to cover possible risks.
+We monitor these funds to ensure they are spent in line with the agreed plans. - Unrestricted funds General reserves: these reserves include all other current and prior year retained surpluses.

 The directors have adopted a reserves policy, which they consider appropriate to ensure the continued ability of the charity to meet its objectives.
+The reserve policy aims to ensure that Depaul Housing has sufficient reserves to meet all its financial commitments as they fall due and to withstand reasonably foreseeable adverse events.

-Future Plans
+Future Developments

-The company plans to continue its present activities and current trading levels and expects to complete the acquisition of over 20 additional properties in 2021.
-Depaul Housing expects to continue to avail of Capital Assistance Scheme funding and will seek to identify other appropriate sources of funding to facilitate the development of its housing stock.
+The company plans to continue its present activities and current trading levels and plans to complete the acquisition of between 15 and 20 additional dwellings annually depending on market conditions.
+Depaul Housing expects to continue to avail of Capital Assistance Scheme funding and is actively considering other appropriate sources of funding to facilitate the development of its housing stock.
+Other opportunities being actively considered in 2023 include providing housing to international protection applicants and a stock transfer from another approved housing body.